thecarpetjasp/TheMontyHallProblem/README.md

 *Suppose you are on a game show and are presented with three closed doors.
 Behind one door is a million dollars.
 Behind the other two remaining doors are goats.
 You make a selection of one of these doors.
 After your selection, the game show host ups the ante by opening one of the doors you didn't choose, revealing a goat.
 He then offers you a choice; either stay with your original door, or switch to the other remaining door.
 What do you do?*

 Now believe it or not, there is a correct answer to this.
-Intuitively, it would appear that there is neither a right or wrong answer to this, as you would think that your odds are 50/50, simply because of the fact that you either have to make a decision to stay with your door, or switch.
+Intuitively, it would appear that there is neither a right or wrong answer, as you would think that your odds are 50/50, simply because of the fact that you either have to make a decision to stay with your door or switch.
 You are faced with only 2 choices, therefore you are facing 50/50 odds.
-How can there be a *correct* answer to this at all?
+How can there be a *correct* answer at all?
 Well it turns out there is, and the answer is to switch!

 ## Explanation